awsdocs/aws-single-sign-on-user-guide/doc_source/using-service-linked-roles.md

 You don't need to manually create a service\-linked role\.
 Once enabled, AWS SSO creates a service\-linked role in all accounts within the organization in AWS Organizations\.
 AWS SSO also creates the same service\-linked role in every account that is subsequently added to your organization\.
 This role allows AWS SSO to access each account's resources on your behalf\.

+**Note**
+If you're signed in to the management account, it uses your currently signed\-in role and not the the service\-linked role\.
+This prevents the escalation of privileges\.

 **Important**
 If you were using the AWS SSO service before December 7, 2017, when it began supporting service\-linked roles, then AWS SSO created the AWSServiceRoleForSSO role in your account\.
 To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.